BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_notes.md

 🔍 WHAT IS SARIMA?

 SARIMA extends the traditional ARIMA model by incorporating seasonal components.
-This extension allows the model to account for patterns that repeat over specific intervals, such as daily, weekly, or yearly cycles.
+This allows the model to account for patterns that repeat over specific intervals, such as daily, weekly, or yearly cycles.

 Key Components of SARIMA